 - Insert text, shapes, arrows, scribbles, and images from your hard drive or from the Web to enhance a diagram or painting.

 - Insert drawings into other Google Docs, Sheets, or Slides using the web clipboard, then tweak them inline.

 - Screen design with Wireframes.

 19) Google Groups

-Google Groups is one of Google’s oldest services but still unknown to most people.
+Google Groups is one of Googles oldest services but is still unknown to most people.
 It is a collaborative space for online discussions around any topic.
-Each group has its own email address, and members can share information using this single email address instead of emailing each member separately.
-Discussions are threaded and you can join a conversation on Google Groups or via email if you are part of a group’s mailing list.
+Each group has its email address, and members can share information using this single email address instead of emailing each member separately.
+Discussions are threaded and you can join a conversation on Google Groups or via email if you are part of a groups mailing list.

-As more and more devices are coming up with different screen sizes, crafting an user experience for a website or app that’s intuitive and powerful is a tricky proposition.
-To help Web designers achieve a balance, Google has introduced a useful utility called Resizer.
+As more and more devices are coming up with different screen sizes, crafting a user experience for a website or app thats intuitive and powerful is a tricky proposition.
+To help Web designers achieve a balance, Google has introduced a useful utility called Google Windows Resizer.

-Not only this, you can get detailed analytics on number of clicks, referrers, browsers, country and much more.
+Not only this, you can get detailed analytics on the number of clicks, referrers, browsers, country, and much more.

 23) Google Classroom

 Designed for teachers and students, Google Classroom helps easily connect the class, track their progress, and achieve more together.